Today’s Reading: 1 Sam 17:1–58, James 5:1–12, Ps 119:153–176

 Stand in faith today, don’t let the strong words and opposing force of the enemy intimidate you or make you afraid, remember who you are in Christ.

 And David said, “The LORD who delivered me from the paw of the lion and from the paw of the bear will deliver me from the hand of this Philistine.”
 And Saul said to David, “Go, and the LORD be with you!”
 1 Samuel 17:37 (ESV)

 David (in his late teens at this point) has the right perspective on the situation, he has been anointed with the Holy Spirit already and has a relationship and past experiences with God.
 David knows God.

 Because David knows God and has experienced what God has done in his life before, he is filled with faith to face this giant.

-David’s perspective is right.
-God is bigger and greater than any opposing force including a giant, a well trained and well equipped warrior.
+David’s perspective is right, God is bigger and greater than any opposing force including a giant, well trained and well equipped warrior.

-We should learn from David’s example, let’s take our eyes off our seemingly impossible “giant” problems and situations and instead look beyond them to God.
-God who is great and able, God who has proved faithful in scripture and in our lives.
-Let’s look to our sovereign God and put all our faith and trust in Him.
+We should learn from David’s example, lets take our eyes of our seemingly impossible “giant” problems and situations and instead look beyond them to God, God who is great and able, God who has proved faithful in scripture and our lives, look to our sovereign God and lets put all our faith and trust in him.